 Natural Gas

-Implementation of the proposed project would not generate an increase natural gas since the campus would encompass only All-Electric buildings onsite as require by SMAQMD's best management practices (BMPs).
-Furthermore, the new buildings would be consistent with the requirements of the Building Energy Efficiency Standards and would generally result in a decrease in per capita natural gas consumption than existing buildings.
+Implementation of the proposed project would not generate an increase in natural gas consumption since the campus would encompass only All-Electric buildings onsite.
+Therefore, no natural gas would be consumed as part of the proposed buildings' operation.